 dependent resistor.
 The aperture is crafted to simulate the opening of real swellbox shutters, where the first 10% of travel makes much more difference to the volume of sound than

 the last 10%.
 Today one can implement this with a simple linear variable resistor in the swell pedal and software modelling to mimic the real swellbox characteristic.

 The swell pedals were interfaced to analog ports on the Arduino Leonardo together with the four toe pistons.
-See
+See circuit and code.

 Thumb and Toe Pistons

 The organ came with a strip of thumb pistons on the Great manual only.
 These are made by Syndyne and look unchanged in their

 current catalogue.
 They contain tiny incandescent light bulbs and as with the drawstops it is a good idea to replace these with bright white LEDs before reuse.